halftermeyer/jupyterWidgetVoila/README.md

 Create a **dashboard** with **jupyter widgets** and **voilà**

-The notebook connects to Movie Graph Neo4j database.
+The notebook connects to the Movie Graph Neo4j database.

 From Neo4j desktop...